toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 ```

 See also: ROAS (Return on Ad Spending).
 Measures only the effectiveness of your ads, NOT taking into account the cost of goods or other business expenses.

+## Avoid Editorial Errors

+Small editorial errors are one of the most common reasons ads are prevented from running.

+- Typos.
+- Extra punctuation marks(!!!)
+- Using `+` instead of `and`.
+- GiMmicKy CAPITALIZATION and spelling.
+- Emojis and emoticons.
+- Poor video quality.
+- Don't use the words "click here" in your ad.
+- Don't use your phone number in the ad text -- use a Call Extension.
+- Image ads must be clearly branded with things like company name, logo, and display URL.